phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

   --no-wait
   ```

 We now have two AKS clusters up and running in both the East US 2 and West US 2 Azure Regions.
-You can verify the AKS cluster are ready by getting the credentials and ensuring the nodes are in a ready status.
+You can verify the AKS clusters are ready by getting the credentials and ensuring the nodes are in a ready status.
 ```
 az aks get-credentials -n demo-adf-aks-eastus2-cluster -g demo-adf-aks-eastus2-cluster kubectl get nodes